What Is Incontinence?

 Incontinence is any accidental or involuntary loss of urine (urinary incontinence), faeces or wind from the bowel (faecal or bowel incontinence).

 It is a common problem which can be 'just a small leak' or the complete loss of bowel control.

 There are over 4.8 million people in Australia who have problems with incontinence.
-Yet many don't seek help even though incontinence can often be treated or better managed and, sometimes, it can be cured.
+Many don't seek help even though incontinence can often be treated or better managed.
+Sometimes, incontinence can even be cured.

 Do you sometimes feel you have not completely emptied your bladder?

 Do you have to rush to use the toilet?

 Are you frequently nervous because you think you might lose control of your bladder or bowel?